- Author: Richard Stim

-Broadside or T-bone collisions, also known as intersection collisions, often happen at intersections when one vehicle’s front end impacts the passenger side of another at a right angle.
+Broadside collisions, also known as T-bone or side-impact crashes, commonly happen at intersections when one vehicle’s front end impacts the passenger side of another at a right angle.

 Most collisions occur on the vulnerable side of the vehicle, are notably dangerous, and can lead to severe injuries or fatalities.
 Unfortunately, safety features like seat belts and airbags are typically less effective in mitigating harm during broadside collisions than front-end impacts, placing occupants at a higher risk of severe injuries after the accident.